 Like trivia?
 Like competitive trivia even better?
 Good.
 Trivia Crack is just that.

-In a sort of Trivial Pursuit-style game, you play random people around the world in an effort to collect all the game characters, each representing a different category.
+In a sort of Trivial Pursuit-style game, you play random people around the world to collect all the game characters, each representing a different category.
 Each turn, you'll spin the wheel, which will land on a character, forcing you to answer a question based on that category.
 It could be history, geography, entertainment, sports, art, or science.

 You'll answer questions until you get one wrong, so you could very well running the board and increasing your points total.
 You can also challenge your opponents in head-to-head battles of wits or chat with your friends and challenge them to games of mental fortitude.

 If you're a trivia buff, then definitely check this one out.
 Just don't expect a game for PhDs — most of the questions are fairly simple, with the odd curveball tossed in for good measure.
+And if the first game isn't enough, make sure to check out the sequel, Trivia Crack 2 (opens in new tab)!

 Every time a game ends, you'll get kicked out of the app on your Apple Watch so that it can refresh (I guess?).
 If you're looking for another fun, wordy time-waster, Snappy Word is great, and it's free.